Was :

 Question # 13

-Which of the following statements about the STEP test process improvement model is true?
+Which of the following statements describing the consequences of specifying test conditions at a detailed level is NOT

 Answer: A